petrichor1998/Ham-and-Spam-filtering-using-Naive-bayes-Logistic-regression-and-SGD-/README.md

-# Analysis of Naive Bayes and Logistic Regeression
+# Analysis of Naive Bayes and Logistic Regression
+## A breakdown of the project including objectives and learning outcomes available on my website [website](https://petrichor1998.github.io/Projects)

 The solution code for the problem stated in hw2.pdf is in hw2.zip

 language : Python2.7